Book your tours

 Marazion makes for an iconic view, St Michael’s Mount always steals the show, and sitting at the Godolphin Hotel with a hot chocolate in hand watching the storms roll by is pretty special.

-5) When its all Over
+6) When it’s all Over

 When the waves die down the fun isn’t over, here is where some of the best beach combing can be found!
 A treasure trove of goodies washed up by the waves.
 Our last top tip is head to the beach and see what keepsake you might find.